 Bonus Tip: Watch the sunrise or sunset

-We did not catch the sunrise; however, sunset was beautiful.
-Unfortunately, at the time we visited Badlands National Park, fires burning a few states over and the smoke from the fires made the skies a bit hazy.
+We did not catch the sunrise; however, the South Dakota sunset was beautiful.
+Unfortunately, at the time we visited Badlands, fires burning a few states over and the smoke from the fires made the skies a bit hazy.
 The sunset, however, was still spectacular.
 As were the stars.
 I can only imagine what it looks like on a clear night.

 8. About the Bathrooms